sheryew/tp/docs/UserGuide.md

    - `view_leave 1 m/2` : Displays employees who have taken leaves in the Feb.

+   - `reset_leaves` : Sets months in which employees have taken leaves back to zero.

    - `birthday m/3` : Displays employees who are born in Mar.

    - `view n/1,2` : View respective names of the 1st and 2nd employee in the list.